SHAMANISM OR ANIMISM?

 In founding Core Shamanism, Michael Harner suggested, as a mark of respect, reserving the term “shaman” for people in indigenous cultures who lived and breathed shamanism, and instead of using the term “shamanic practitioner” for modern “Westerners” practising core shamanism.

-I agree, so out of respect, I do not call myself a shamanWe are shamanic practitioners.
-Shaman is a term conferred by one’s community, not on one’s self.
-More.
-Instead, I am a shamanic practitionerWe are shamanic practitioners.
-Shaman is a term conferred by one’s community, not on one’s self.
-More.
+I agree, so out of respect, I do not call myself a shaman.
+Instead, I am a shamanic practitioner.
 You can read more about the reasons for this choice in the embedded post below.